akka/akka/akka-docs/java/camel.rst

 Introduction
 ============

-The akka-camel module allows actors to receive and send messages over a great variety of protocols and APIs (akka-camel version 1.x also provided this functionality to Typed Actors.
-In akka-camel 2, support for Typed Actors has been removed.)
+The akka-camel module allows Untyped Actors to receive and send messages over a great variety of protocols and APIs.
-This section gives a brief overview of the general ideas behind the akka-camel module, the remaining sections go into the details.
 In addition to the native Scala and Java actor API, actors can now exchange messages with other systems over large number of protocols and APIs such as HTTP, SOAP, TCP, FTP, SMTP or JMS, to mention a few.
 At the moment, approximately 80 protocols and APIs are supported.